Fantaluca/Projet/README.md

 - Solves shallow water equations using finite differences
 - Optimized with OpenMP for CPU parallelism
 - Utilizes MPI for distributed computing
+- Will soon be able to use GPU acceleration

 ## Prerequisites